sheepla/fzwinget/README.md

 ## Features

 - [x] built-in fuzzy-finder UI for fast selection by filtering by package ID and name
-- [x] Instantly install selected packages: `fzwinget install QUERY...`
+- [x] install the selected packages instantly: `fzwinget install QUERY...`
 - [x] able to open the selected package link in the default web browser: `fzwinget open QUERY...`

 ## Usage